Remember, it may turn out to be the case that Milo the robot

-For reference, remember that the existence of free will means that an entity has a "will", which is an internal faculty of being able to decide for itself what it is going to do, based on it's own ideas and goals, and that it also occasionally has the freedom to act on its own decisions, rather than being coerced by some external force to do things it would not, on its own, decide to do.
-(Added 3/14/23.)
+For reference, remember that the existence of free will means that an entity has a "will", which is an internal faculty of being able to decide for itself what it is going to do, based on it's own ideas and goals, and that it also occasionally has the freedom to act on its own decisions, rather than being coerced by some external force to do things it would not, on its own, decide to do. (<added 3/23/25> Keep in mind that, as stated above, Milo has consciousness, intelligence, and indeed all the characteristics of a human mind.)

 2. Coercion is when, by force or threat, one